DuyDan2706/InteriorDesign/README.md

 [![Math-Util with CI | © 2021 duy đan]
-# welcome to Math-util repository
+# welcome to Interior Design repository

 ### you will find in this repo the follongwing stuff:
-* Use html, css to code InteriorDesign web
+* Use html, css to code InteriorDesign web.
-*
 * .gitignore file and README.md file ro manage the content of this repo
 * ....